Battle of the borders (Algerian War)

-The battle of the borders, was a group of military operations initiated mainly on the Algeria-Tunisia border during the Algerian war, from 21 January to 28 May 1958, by the paratrooper units of the French army against the attacks, and bombardments of the Morice line by the combatants of the Armée de libération nationale (ALN), the military branch of the FLN, stationed in Tunisia.
+The battle of the borders, also known as the battle of the frontiers, was a group of military operations initiated mainly on the Algeria-Tunisia border during the Algerian War, from 21 January to 28 May 1958, by the paratrooper units of the French army against the attacks, and bombardments of the Morice Line by the combatants of the Armée de libération nationale (ALN), the military branch of the FLN, stationed in Tunisia.

 Background

 In the month of January 1958, the Algerian insurrection had been active for three years.
 Outside of the country, the FLN was helped by Egypt (then United Arab Republic), Morocco, and especially by Tunisia, which ever since its independence in 1956, served as a base for FLN militants.

 Habib Bourguiba allowed the FLN to use Tunis as a de facto capital/headquarters, and the ALN to install itself on the border.
 The ALN used several Tunisian cities and villages near the border as bases to train their units (katibas), and smuggle weapons to the inside of the country.
 These bases included Ghardimaou, Sakiet Sidi Youssef, El Kef, Tajerouine, Thala, Thélepte, Gafsa and Kasserine.
 After being trained, these katibas crossed the border to reinforce the wilayas of Kabylia (Wilaya III), Algérois (Wilaya IV), Constantinois (Wilaya II), and the Aurès (Wilaya I), bringing with them arms and ammunition.
 The Oranais (Wilaya V) was in the hands of the ALN in Morocco, while the Sahara (Wilaya VI) was at the time struggling to survive thanks to the harsh desert condition and poor logistics, and was mostly carried by guerilla Si El Haouès.
 Thus the Constantinois, Kabylia and the Aurès were, in 1958, the most important theatres of the war.
 The amount of weapons passing through the border was large.

 Confronted with a situation which became more and more delicate as days passed, the French Army searched for more and more complicated solutions to the increasing numbers of weapons deliveries from Tunisia ever since the country became independent in 1956.
 In the Autumn of 1957, more than 2,000 weapons were smuggled through the Tunisian border per month.
 The French government tried their best to exercise as much pressure as they could on the Tunisians in vain.
 The only possible solution became military.
 The main goal of the French army became the interception and destruction of all weapons which traversed the Morice line, which spanned 460 kilometers, from the Mediterranean Sea to the Sahara.